 Clarity in the Overwhelm

 I felt like I was juggling 15,000 balls in the air.
 It was all too much.
 I had to take a beat and remind myself on what was important.
 Now granted, when looking at that list, these things are ALL important.
 But, I needed to take some time to plan, focus, and reevaluate where I was spending my mental energy.
-You see, my little corner of the internet here is called Intentionally Well because I believe it is of the upmost importance that we live our days on purpose with a purpose.
+My little corner of the internet here is called Intentionally Well because I believe it is of the upmost importance that we live our days on purpose with a purpose.
 Our days are numbered.
 They are limited.
 I want to spend mine well.

 On this quest of intentionality, I’ve learned something.
 You have to be intentional about being intentional.
 It seems redundant, doesn’t it?
 I know, I know, but go with me here.
 Our lives are not static.
 Things change (hello 2020!).
 Schedules, routines, seasons, etc., it’s always shifting.
 I find that my brain can handle some minor shifting and take it in stride.
 But after a while, I feel like I’m swimming in a deep sea while just trying to stay afloat.
 And that, sweet friend, is not a place that I like to be.
 Do you?
 Therefore, it makes sense that we need to be consistently evaluating our circumstances to know where we need to put our time and energy.
-Notice I said constantly, not continually.
+Notice I said consistently, not continually.
 When you do this well, it won’t need need to be something that you have to dwell on daily.
 You’ll already know what’s important and where you need to spend your time.
 You’ll be able to focus on what really matters, and let everything else fade to the background.

 How Can I Achieve Intentional Living?